SpottyMatt/raspios-itgmania-build/README.md

 Building for Other Raspberry Pi Models
 -------------------------

-The build system uses hardware detection to automatically configure ARM compilation flags via the [rpi-hw-info](https://github.com/SpottyMatt/rpi-hw-info) submodule.
+The build system uses hardware detection to automatically configure ARM compilation flags via the [rpi-hw-info](https://pypi.org/project/rpi-hw-info/) PyPI package.

 For Raspberry Pi 4B, this has been tested and works.
 Other models should theoretically work but have not been tested.